bitfocus/companion-module-lgtv-display/HELP.md

 * Note the MAC IP addresses for reference and library configuration
 * Turn "Network IP Control" on
 * Click "Generate Keycode", and take note of the 8 characters code displayed on the message for reference and library configuration.
 You can generate a new code at any time.
 Letters must be capitalized.
 * If you want to be able to turn the TV on, turn "Wake On LAN" on.
-This may not work across subnets.
+By default, the WOL magic packet is sent to 255.255.255.255 but you can change this if you have a complex network setup using static ARP across subnets.

 **Available commands in this module**